Good food changes lives and communities.

 Providing access to food is only the start to improving health and restoring dignity to folks who have been marginalized by income inequality.
 Along with emergency food and supplies, we offer cooking classes, financial counseling and referrals to other important services in the community.

-Government contributes roughly 10% of the cost of running the Good Food Centre.
-It’s people in the community like you who make up the rest.
+Government funding only supplies 10% of the cost of running the Good Food Centre.
+It is people in the community like you keep our shelves stock through donations of food and money.